Community-First Travel, It’s Personal

 Is it more ethical to send guests to a global hotel chain that complies with labor law or a “local” operator who cycles through informal labor with no protections?

 At WhereNext Travel, we decided to go deeper.
 Community-first travel starts with a real economic framework, one where local stakeholders earn not just wages, but livelihoods.
-Everyone we work with, guides, chefs, drivers, hoteliers, must be treated as an entrepreneur, someone who directly benefits from tourism and has a stake in its success.
+Everyone we work with, guides, chefs, drivers, hoteliers, must be treated as an entrepreneur, someone who directly profits from tourism and has a stake in its success.

 Without this economic foundation, sustainable and regenerative tourism are philosophies, not actions.